LilianCruanes/neo4j_for_django/docs/authentication.md

 <br/>
 - **`password`** (required) : The encrypted password of the user.
 <br/>
 - **`registration_datetime`** (do not fill, default=**datetime.datetime.now**) : The datetime value at the moment where the user has created this account.
-This parameter must not be filled during the User instantiation cause it is automatically filled.
+This parameter must not be filled in during the User instantiation because it is automatically filled in.
 <br/>

 Before users creation, 2 variables must be defined in your general **settings.py** file and below the the **`set_neo4j_for_django_settings_on()`** method :